dipjyotimetia/dipjyotimetia.github.io/docs/portfolio.md

 **Location**: Melbourne, Australia

 - Working as a Lead Software Engineer in Test.
-- Started by developing [Golang](https://golang.org/) based integration test framework to test [**gRPC**](https://grpc.io/) and REST services.
+- Commenced by crafting an integration test framework using [Golang](https://golang.org/) focused on evaluating both [**gRPC**](https://grpc.io/) and REST services.
 - Responsible for the development of Test Automation Framework and developing End to End testing strategy for a continuous delivery pipeline.
-- Responsible for testing the core banking services Payment, Account, Transaction, Cards etc developed and backed by Golang in a cloud native environment.
+- Led the testing initiatives for core banking services such as Payments, Accounts, Transactions, and Cards.
+These services, rooted in Golang, thrive within a cloud-native ecosystem.
-- Working with google cloud services mainly focusing for kubernetes, cloud pub-sub, cloud function, dataflow pipeline & cloud-run.
+- Collaborated extensively with Google Cloud services, centering efforts on Kubernetes, Cloud Pub/Sub, Cloud Functions, Dataflow pipelines, and Cloud Run.
-- Creating multiple jobs to run a hourly shakeout tests in parallel and throw notification for any failure and tag person to fix the issues using slack apis and github-actions.
+- Orchestrated the creation of multiple parallel jobs, running hourly shakeout tests.
+Swiftly notifying and tagging the necessary personnel through Slack APIs and GitHub Actions in case of any failures.
-- Responsible for uplifting the testing capability across multiple feature teams in a cloud native development environment.
+- Undertook the task of enhancing testing capabilities across various feature teams within the context of a cloud-native development landscape.
-- Focusing for shift left the testing System Test -> Security Test -> Performance Test in a single delivery pipeline.
+- Prioritized the shift-left approach for testing, encompassing System Test, Security Test, and Performance Test, all seamlessly integrated within a unified delivery pipeline.
 - Worked on a performance testing framework using [K6](https://k6.io/) to test rest services and [ghz](https://ghz.sh/) to test gRPC services.
 - Contributed in the End To End performance testing framework developed with [Locust](https://locust.io/) to deploy and test the core banking user journeys in kubernetes and send the metrics to the influxdb and therefore to the grafana dashboard.
 - Developed a service virtualization framework using ExpressJs framework and backed by a serverless framework using google cloud function to mock/stub the entire downstream services to perform system testing and performance testing.
 - Worked on a complex event driven microservice architecture consist of [Kafka](https://kafka.apache.org/) and google cloud pub/sub with realtime streaming services like google dataflow pipeline to injest data from kafka and process it.
 - Worked on a testing framework to test the eventing architecture using the [kafka-go](https://github.com/confluentinc/confluent-kafka-go) and cloud function.
-- Worked on developing a command line application using golang and cobra to provide a single solution to generate multiple authentication tokens required during testing across test environments and providing a streamline way to get multiple test data details.
+- Engineered a command-line application using Golang and Cobra, offering a unified solution to generate essential authentication tokens for testing across various environments.
+This solution also streamlined the acquisition of diverse test data details.
 - Paired up with the SRE team and creating monitoring dashboards in google cloud monitoring and splunk to monitor the performance of the services and the system health, setup the alerting with predefined SLI(Service level indicator) to throw notifications using slack-bot.

 **Software Development Engineer in Test**